-This past November we gave a keynote to 40 CEOs of some of the largest credit unions in the United States.
+In November of 2019 I gave a keynote to 40 CEOs of some of the largest credit unions in the United States.
 The #1 and #2 “Best Places to work” in the entire nation were among them.
 The event was held at the beautiful, world-class Pebble Beach.
-What we shared with our audience, we will now share with you.
+What I shared with this audience, I will now share with you.

 You are a success.

 You have reached the pinnacle of success.
 You are a C-suite/executive-level leader of a value-based organization that serves thousands, no doubt positively impacting many more people in the communities and businesses in which you operate.
 Well done!
 It is extremely important to your future leadership impact and success that you really accept this acknowledgement.
 Why?

 - Because what you do inside of yourself you will do with others out there.

 - If we cannot acknowledge, validate, and champion ourselves, we simply can never do this well for others.
 In your role, it is imperative that you easily and frequently acknowledge, validate, and champion those in your care.

 Nothing could matter more than you feeling good.